gvfonseca/my-projects/Portrait_Mode/README.md

 Algorithm developed in Python and then ported to Java.

-This project was in collaboration with Jason Vasko for ECE 420 at University of Illinois.
+This project was in collaboration with Jason Vasko for ECE 420: Embedded Signal Processing, at University of Illinois.

 ## Features